priyam-02/llm-code-translation-dashboard/README.md

 ## 📧 Support

 If you encounter any issues, check the terminal output for error messages and refer to the troubleshooting section above.

-## 🎓 For Conference

-This dashboard was created to present Polyglot Benchmark results at your conference.
-The interactive nature allows you to:
-- Answer audience questions in real-time by adjusting filters
-- Compare different models, languages, and approaches dynamically
-- Showcase specific findings with visual evidence

-Good luck with your presentation! 🚀